estokes/cross-krb5/README.md

-# Cross platform Kerberos 5 Interface
+# Cross Platform Kerberos 5 Interface

-cross-krb5 is a simplified and safe interface for basic Kerberos 5 services on Windows and Unix like OSes.
+cross-krb5 is a simplified and safe interface for basic Kerberos 5 services on Windows and Unix.
 It provides most of the flexibility of using gssapi and sspi directly, but with the reduced api complexity that comes from specifically targeting only the Kerberos 5 mechanism.

-As well as providing a uniform API, services using cross-krb5 should interoperate across all the supported OSes transparantly, and should interoperate with other services assuming they are not platform specific.
+As well as providing a uniform API, services using cross-krb5 should interoperate across all the supported OSes transparently, and should interoperate with other services assuming they are not platform specific.